Yoctol/bottender/docs/channel-messenger-multi-page.md

 In our case, we use Bottender to build our online chatbot builder, [Creator](https://yoctol.ai/creator/).
 Every user can use [Creator](https://yoctol.ai/creator/) to build his/her bots.
 Technically speaking, each user's outcome of Creator is `bot configs` followed by a predefined structure.
 Finally, we use a single Bottender app with different `bot configs` to provider various Messenger Bots for each Facebook Page.

 The core concept that makes one Bottender app serves multiple Facebook Pages is `context`.
-It stores not only the user's message, Page Id, but also the Page token for bot response.
+It covers not only the user's message, Page Id, but also the Page token for bot response.
 For more info, you may check out Bottender's doc, [Handling Messenger Events](https://bottender.js.org/docs/channel-messenger-handling-events).

 In the following sections, you can see three essential steps: